OpenDreamKit/OpenDreamKit.github.io/_posts/2015-09-02-KickoffMeeting.md

 shuttle brings you to the RER B station Antony, about 30 minutes away from Orsay.

-International flights tend to land in Paris Charles-de-Gaule (CDG).
+International flights tend to land in Paris Charles-de-Gaulle (CDG).
 It's about 1 hour and 20 minutes away from Orsay, on the other end of the RER B line.